 Vaginal itching that occurs at the same time in the woman’s menstrual cycle each month is called cyclic vulvovaginitis.
 Candida albicans or thrush is a recurrent yeast infection that affects many women during their periods.
 It causes itchy labia that burn and sting, making sex painful.
 The skin can also become cracked and dry, increasing the risk of contracting other infections.

-One type of hormone-related vulvovaginitis occurs during the luteal phase of menstruation, right after ovulation.
+One type of hormone-related vulvovaginitis occurs during the second half of menstruation, right after ovulation.
 Estrogen levels suddenly drop, making the vagina drier than usual.
-On rare occasions, women experience autoimmune progesterone dermatitis: the body has an anaphylaxis-like reaction to the hormone, causing chronic vaginal itching and discharge.
+On rare occasions, women experience autoimmune progesterone dermatitis: the body has an allergic-like reaction to the hormone, causing chronic vaginal itching and discharge.

 Women in menopause can experience atrophic vaginitis, or vaginal atrophy, which involves thinning, dryness, and inflammation of the vaginal walls due to decreased estrogen.
 Symptoms include burning during urination and vaginal itching.
 Due to decreased lubrication, sex can be painful, and some women experience bleeding.
 The changing pH levels also increase the risk of infection.

-Also called seminal plasma hypersensitivity, sperm allergy is an underreported reaction that researchers estimate affects about 10 percent of women.
-Between 10 and 30 minutes after having unprotected sex with their partners, these women experience itching and edema where the sperm made contact.
+Also called seminal plasma hypersensitivity, sperm allergy is an underreported reaction that some researchers believe may affect up to 10 percent of women.
+Between 10 and 30 minutes after having unprotected sex with their partners, these women experience itching and inflammation where the sperm made contact.
 Doctors are uncertain about the exact cause, but they suspect medication, food, or a prostate-specific antigen in the seminal fluid.

 Gynecological cancers take tens of thousands of lives each year.
 Vaginal itching and burning, when combined with other symptoms, such as fatigue or back pain, could be warning signs.
 Some women diagnosed with cancer report that their itching felt deeper than normal and that it was impossible to find relief.